SeguraInsurance/challenge/README.md

 1. Fork this repository and make it **private**
 2. Implement your chosen challenge
 3. Add `@LuccaBuffara` as a collaborator so we can view your repo
-4. Email `people@sejasegura.com.br` with the link to your repository and any notes you'd like to share
+4. Email `people@segura.ai` with the link to your repository and any notes you'd like to share

 ---